 A single area session can last anywhere from 10 to 50 minutes, depending on the area and your hair type.

 Both provide similar results within a similar timeframe.
 Traditional laser is a focused beam of light, while IPL is a broader spectrum of wavelengths.
-Generally, if there’s any type of skin reaction during treatment it is more likely to be permanent with traditional laser.
+Generally, if there’s any type of skin reaction during treatment it is more likely to be permanent with traditional IPL.
 You may need one or two additional treatments with IPL over traditional laser.
 But, each person and each area will react differently.
-You may find that traditional laser didn’t work for you, but IPL laser could be highly effective.
-Most people feel that IPL is much more comfortable.

-Can you treat blond, grey, red or white hair?
+Can you treat blonde, grey, red or white hair?

-IPL laser hair removal works best on light skin with dark hair.
+Laser hair removal works best on light skin with dark hair.
 It focuses heat on the melanin in the hair and carries it into the follicle.
 Hairs with minimal or no melanin will not be able to get long-term results.
-We offer waxing for areas that may not be best suited for IPL hair removal.

-What do I need to know about green toning?
+What do I need to know about Green Toning treatment for the face?

 After a low level green toning procedure your skin will be slightly red for a couple of hours however this will disappear very quickly.
 For stronger treatments you may experience some scabbing or flaking although we prefer to use less aggressive laser settings.
 You will not experience any discomfort after the treatment.